 Japan which prides itself on its very high standards of omotenashi (a concept roughly translated to hospitality) has some fascinating examples of highly choreographed customer service routines.
 The Japanese concept of hospitality can differ somewhat to Western expectations, which usually seems highly polished and can at times seem robotic in its perfection.
 Generally high-end department stores are the best spots to catch a glimpse, but here’s some examples:

 - The ritual of lift operators, e.g. at Mistukoshi department store, Tokyo metropolitan tower

 - Department store staff greeting chorus, e,g, try arriving at any high-end department store at opening time Mistukoshi, Isetan, Seibu.

-This article was updated in April 2017 by Carey Finn.
+This article was updated in March 2018 by Lily Crossley-Baxter.